yordiverbeeck/EDCMS/README.md

 <?php echo getText('nameOfField'); ?>
 ```
 6. In the config.php file, change 'SCANDB' to true and run your pages to import non-existing fields into the database.
 Then change 'SCANDB' back to false.
+7. You should be able to login using admin : admin